How the Big Names Compare to the Experts

 How much does it cost?

 Rates depend on where you live.
 But for most people, jewelry insurance costs 1-2% of the value of their jewelry.
 For example, a $10,000 watch costs about $100 per year to insure.

 It all comes down to trust

 We're here to make this choice as easy as possible for you, every step of the way.
-That's why we created a free, downloadable Buyer's Guide to help you decide how to best protect your jewelry.
+That's why we created a free guide to jewelry insurance to help you decide how to best protect your jewelry.